vippsas/vipps-login-api/api-guide/overview.md

 When Vipps Login is used in the browser, the user can choose to be remembered in the browser, enabling automatic sign-ins for later visits.
 The possibility for the user to be remembered in browser is a key feature of the service and cannot be controlled (turned off) by individual merchants.
 This means that it is not possible to set up Vipps Login as a two-factor authentication (2FA).

-Vipps Login is _not_ an electronic identification or certified eID.
+Vipps Login is *not* an electronic identification or certified eID.

-For _Vipps Login in browser_ there are _plugins_ available for several platforms.
+For *Vipps Login in browser*, there are *plugins* available for several platforms.
 You find the complete list on our [plugins page](https://developer.vippsmobilepay.com/docs/vipps-plugins).
 If a plugin is not available, the easiest - and **strongly recommended** - way to integrate with the service is to use a well renowned OAuth2.0/OpenID Connect Library for your programming language.
-Vipps does not recommend a specific library, but the list of [OIDC Relying Party libraries](https://openid.net/developers/certified/) certified by the OpenID Foundation is a good starting point.
+Vipps does not recommend a specific library, but the [Certified OpenID Developer Tools](https://openid.net/developers/certified/) site is a good starting point.

-Vipps Login in browser should only be run in the browser window using redirects (iFrame is not supported and new window is not recommended).
+Vipps Login in browser should only be run in the browser window using redirects (iFrame is not supported, and new window is not recommended).

 [**Vipps Login from apps**](#app-to-app-flow) supports switching the user automatically between apps and is based on logins through a browser.